koszeggy/KGySoft.CoreLibraries/README.md

 - #### Binary Serialization

-> 🔒 _Security Note:_ You should not use binary serialization if the serialization stream may come from an untrusted source (eg. remote service, file or database).
-Its recommended use case is to save in-memory snapshots of objects (eg. for undo/redo functionality) or to create bitwise deep clones.
-If you still need to deserialize possibly harmful content make sure to use the [`SafeMode`](https://docs.kgysoft.net/corelibraries/html/T_KGySoft_Serialization_Binary_BinarySerializationOptions.htm) option, which prevents loading assemblies during the deserialization as well as deserializing potentially harmful types.
+> 🔒 _Security Note:_ If the serialization stream may come from an untrusted source (eg. remote service, file or database), then make sure you enable the [`SafeMode`](https://docs.kgysoft.net/corelibraries/html/T_KGySoft_Serialization_Binary_BinarySerializationOptions.htm) for the deserialization so that all custom types that are stored by assembly identity or by full name must be explicitly declared as expected types (this is not needed for natively supported types, which are not stored by name).
+Without using this option or some additional security for the serialization stream binary serialization is safe only if both the serialization and deserialization happens in the same process, such as creating in-memory snapshots of objects (eg. for undo/redo functionality) or to create bitwise deep clones.
 See the security notes at the **Remarks** section of the [`BinarySerializationFormatter`][bsf] class for more details.

-[`BinarySerializationFormatter`][bsf] serves the same purpose as `BinaryFormatter` but in most cases produces much compact serialized data with a better performance.
+[`BinarySerializationFormatter`][bsf] serves the same purpose as `BinaryFormatter` but it fixes a lot of security concerns `BinaryFormatter` suffered from and in most cases produces much compact serialized data with a better performance.
 It supports many core types natively, including many collections and newer basic types that are not marked serializable anymore (eg. `Half`, `Rune`, `DateOnly`, `TimeOnly`, etc.).
-It means that serialization of those types does not involve storing assembly and type names at all, which ensures very compact sizes as well as their safe deserialization on every possible platform.
+Native support means that serialization of those types does not involve storing assembly and type names at all, which ensures very compact sizes as well as their safe deserialization on every possible platform.
 Apart from the natively supported types it works similarly to `BinaryFormatter`: uses recursive serialization of fields and supports the full binary serialization infrastructure including `ISerializable`, `IDeserializationCallback`, `IObjectReference`, serialization method attributes, binder and surrogates support.
+Please note though the in safe mode no custom binders and surrogates are allowed to use.

-Even if used in a secure environment or on a cryptographically secured channel, binary serializer is not quite recommended for communicating between remote entities, because by default it relies on private implementation (ie. field names), except for natively supported and custom serialized types.
-Therefore it may be sensitive for version changes and refactoring.
-It is recommended to use message types that can be completely restored by public fields and properties so you can use a text-based serializer, eg. an [`XML serializer`](#xml-serialization).
+Even if used in a secure environment or on a cryptographically secured channel, binary serialization of custom types is not quite recommended when communicating between remote entities, because by default custom serialization relies on private implementation (ie. field names).
+In such cases use messages created exclusively from the natively supported types (see them at [`BinarySerializationFormatter`][bsf]) so it can be used like some `ProtoBuf` but with much more available predefined types.
+If you really need to use custom types between remote endpoints, then it is recommended to use message types that can be completely restored by public fields and properties so you can use a text-based serializer, eg. an [`XML serializer`](#xml-serialization).

 Binary serialization functions are available via the static [`BinarySerializer`](https://docs.kgysoft.net/corelibraries/html/T_KGySoft_Serialization_Binary_BinarySerializer.htm) class and by the [`BinarySerializationFormatter`][bsf] type.